Frank Hubbard Powers: Early life

 On May 29, 1884, at the University of California, Berkeley, Colonel, Frank H. Powers was in the National Guard of California (N.G.C.) military commission as a member of the graduating class.

 On October 15, 1891, Powers married Jane Maria Gallatin (1869-1944) in Manhattan, New York City.
 She was the daughter of a Sacramento financier, Albert Gallatin (1835-1905).
 The Victorian house where she grew up in Sacramento was later owned by the father of journalist Lincoln Steffens, and it became the California Governor's Mansion in 1903.

-They were at the Thorndike Hotel in Boston, Massachusetts before they returned to San Francisco by way of Cuba and the Southern Pacfic railroad.
+They were at the Thorndike Hotel in Boston, Massachusetts before they returned to San Francisco by way of Cuba and the Southern Pacific railroad.
 He was brother-in-law of novelist and explorer Ernest Thompson Seton.

 In 1891, Powers was the author of the novel I Swear, a story of a Stockton, California girl in Boston, published by "Vires Publishing Company."